What is The Fredericksburg Cyclists Club?

 Fredericksburg Cyclists, Inc., or simply FCC (Fredericksburg Cyclists Club) is a bike club founded in 1984 to foster riding, social activities and social events among cyclists in the Fredericksburg area.
 The Club was incorporated in 1989.
 We are a small to medium sized club of approximately 300 members, and hold at least five rides every week.
 Some of our rides are held on weekdays and some on weekends.
 We sponsor two signature events: one, a Spring Membership Ride which includes free lunch, rest stops, and SAG support; and two, our biggest event, the Cannonball Century, which takes place in the Fall.How do I become a member?

 It’s easy.
-Just click <Join Us> on our menu tab.
+Just go to Join Us on our menu tab.
 Individual memberships are only $20 and there is special pricing for families and students.
 You may also join in person at a scheduled ride if you complete all necessary paperwork and bring cash or check (payable to Fredericksburg Cyclists) to pay for your membership.
 Please see the Ride Leader to join.

 What are the member benefits when I join?

 We like to think that the main benefit is riding in a group and enjoying the fellowship of other riders during a ride and other social activities.
 Other benefits include discount pricing at several bicycle shops and our club insurance policy that, in the event of an accident, will generally pay for medical bills not covered by your regular health insurance.
 You are only covered by the Club’s insurance while you are participating in a scheduled Club sponsored group ride.

 The FCC is governed by an Executive Board consisting of a President, Vice President, Treasurer and Secretary, and operates under Bylaws.
 We also have volunteer or appointed members, know as the Administrative Board, who perform crucial functions, such a scheduling rides and other events, that are essential to the operation of the Club.